5 Sights in Taiyuan, China (with Map and Images)

 2. 太原府文庙

-Taiyuan Fu Confucian Temple is located at the east end of Shangguan Lane, Yingze District, Taiyuan City, Shanxi Province, China, is the Fuxue Literature Temple of Taiyuan Prefecture in the Qing Dynasty, first built in the Jin Dynasty, destroyed by floods in the seventh year of Guangxu in the Qing Dynasty, and rebuilt the following year.
-Now it is a national key cultural relic protection unit and the location of Shanxi Provincial Folk Museum.
+Taiyuan Confucian Temple is located at the east end of Shangguan Lane, Yingze District, Taiyuan City, Shanxi Province, China, is the Fuxue Confucian Temple of Taiyuan Mansion in the Qing Dynasty, which was first built in the Jin Dynasty, destroyed in the flood in the seventh year of Guangxu in the Qing Dynasty, and rebuilt in the following year.
+It is now a national key cultural relics protection unit and the location of Shanxi Folk Museum.

 3. 晋商博物院(督军府旧址)

-The former site of the Overseer's Mansion, located at No. 101, Fudong Street, Xinghualing District, Taiyuan City, Shanxi Province, covers an area of 35,110 square meters, mainly composed of gate tower, front yard building, Yuanyi Hall, Xiaozi Provincial Hall, Meishan and Yutangchun and other buildings, is a national key cultural relic protection unit of the People's Republic of China, and has long been the political center of Shanxi.
+The former site of the Governor's Mansion is located at No. 101, Fudong Street, Xinghualing District, Taiyuan City, Shanxi Province, covering an area of 35,110 square meters, mainly composed of gatehouse, front yard building, Yuanyi Hall, Xiaozizhitang, Meishan and Yutangchun buildings, which is the national key cultural relics protection unit of the People's Republic of China and has long been the political center of Shanxi.

 4. 汾河公园

-Fenhe Park is a park built on both sides of the Fenhe River in Taiyuan City, Shanxi Province, People's Republic of China.
-The total length is 20.5 (12.7 mi).
-Fenhe Park was built because of the river, so there is also an artificial duplex trough in it, and there are dikes to divide it into two parts: clear water canal and muddy water canal.
+Fenhe Park is a park built on both sides of the Fen River in Taiyuan City, Shanxi Province, People's Republic of China.
+Overall length 20.5 (12.7 miles).
+The Fenhe Park was built because of the river clamping, so there is also an artificial duplex river channel, and there is a dam to divide it into two parts: a clear water canal and a muddy water canal.

 5. Mengshan Giant Buddha